MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-new-file.md

     :::image type="content" source="media/deployment-tool/deployment-step-6-deploy-cluster.png" alt-text="Screenshot of the Deployment step 6.1 deploy cluster page." lightbox="media/deployment-tool/deployment-step-6-deploy-cluster.png":::

 1. It can take up to 3 hours for deployment to complete.
-You can monitor your deployment progress in near realtime.
+You can monitor your deployment progress in near real time.

     :::image type="content" source="media/deployment-tool/deployment-progress.png" alt-text="Screenshot of the Monitor deployment page." lightbox="media/deployment-tool/deployment-progress.png":::